 "THAT TEPíN PEPPER WILL BITE YOU BACK!!
 HOTTER THAN HABANERO!" people will tell you when you mention the tiny Bird's Eye pepper called Tepín, pronounced tay-peen.
-The tiny Tepín peppers are rated by pepper aficionados as the reigning monarchs of the hot pepper world.
+The tiny Tepín peppers were rated by pepper aficionados for decades as the reigning monarchs of the hot pepper world, but in recent years new super-hot peppers in the Habanero group have claimed the title of the World's Hottest, according to Guinness World Records.

 Tepín peppers are part of a family of wild peppers known as bird's peppers, or chiltepins.
 In Florida they used to grow wild in the citrus groves and were called "Grove peppers"; and in Texas the wild turkeys love the fruit, and are known as Turkey peppers.